taewookim02/todo-app/README.md

   <li><del>Layouts with CSS flexbox and grid</del></li>
   <li>Tidy up the font sizes and icon sizes</li>
   <li>Get the scroll bars working</li>
-  <li>Use JS insertAdjacentHTML to get the todo items appear and disappear</li>
+  <li>Use JS insertAdjacentHTML to get the todo items added and deleted</li>
   <li>Link a modal to 'Add List' button</li>
   <li>Clean up code and follow BEM</li>
   <li>Go learn node.js and MongoDB</li>